stepchowfun/docuum/README.md

 ## Usage

 Docuum is meant to be started once and run forever, rather than as a cron job.
-You can run it like this:
+How you do this is up to you.
+For example, you can run it in a terminal, or you can set it up as a daemon with [launchd](https://www.launchd.info/), [systemd](https://www.freedesktop.org/wiki/Software/systemd/), etc.

+Running Docuum from the command line is as simple as:

 ```sh
 $ docuum --threshold '30 GiB'